-Matt and Kim, thank you for trusting me to help find your lost treasure.
-Have a great weekend and a safe trip home.
+Ryan and Casey – thank you so much for trusting me to help find your lost treasure.
+I wish you both all the best in your future together!!
+Have a safe trip home.